Hiddenite Gemstone Information

 About Hiddenite - History and Introduction

 Hiddenite's pleochroism can help to distinguish it from other gems.
-A combination of this, its perfect cleavage, hardness, monoclinic crystal system, transparency and colour can distinguish hiddenite from other gems.
+A combination of this, its perfect cleavage, hardness, monoclinic crystal system, transparency and color can distinguish hiddenite from other gems.

 The mining area of North Carolina, USA, where hiddenite was discovered, has been named Hiddenite, after the gem.
 The Emerald Hollow Mine in Hiddenite is open to the public.
 Deposits of hiddenite have also been found in Afghanistan, Myanmar (Burma), Brazil, Madagascar and California.